jonnonz1/nz-statute-book/acts/public/1990/defence-act-1990.md

   (e) when he or she is a patient in an army hospital, hospital ship, or other army medical establishment; or (f) when he or she is in transit at a transit camp or other establishment administered by the Army; or (g) when he or she is serving a sentence of imprisonment or detention in an army detention quarter.
-(4) When any order is given under paragraph (b) or paragraph (d) of subsection (3), the officer, rating, or airman to whom the order relates shall be deemed to be attached to the Service specified in the order from such time and for such period (if any) as may be specified in the order.
+(4) When any order is given under paragraph (b) or paragraph (d) of subsection (3), the officer, rating, or aviator to whom the order relates shall be deemed to be attached to the Service specified in the order from such time and for such period (if any) as may be specified in the order.
 (5) Except as provided in orders issued by or under the authority of the Chief of Defence Force, an officer or rating of the Navy or an officer or soldier of the Army shall, for the purposes of this Act and of the Armed Forces Discipline Act 1971, be deemed to be attached to the Air Force—
   (a) when he or she is serving in a unit or formation of the Air Force; or (b) when he or she is lawfully ordered to serve in a unit or formation of the Air Force; or